rajx7722/react-blog-site/blog-site-react/README.md

 -so we have to write in such a way that if the auth has to be removed out of appwrite there will be not much problem
--so we introduce concept of services (same in each language)
+-so we introduce concept of services (same in each language) -so thats why we write async createaccount method  and async login method and more -now whenever we need to change the backend service like firebase or something then just some tweaks in the code as per firebase but the frontend will not be affected as it will just know to call the fns whose names will remain same.
+-we can use this same auth,js snippet for all appwrite backewnd auth.js files for other projects